thelfer/mfem-mgis/docs/paper/joss/paper.md

 # Numerical Results {#sec:numerical_results}

-Installation and deployment on desktop or large computers is based on the Spack package manager [10].
+Installation and deployment on desktop or large computers is based on the Spack package manager.
 With MMM, we were able to carry out a multi-material elastic modelling on computing clusters.
 Scalability performance is good on a few thousands of CPU cores.
 Despite the very high level of abstraction and the genericness of MMM (multi-material and arbitrary behaviours), the overhead